Learning to Adopt Generative AI

 \ABSTRACT{ Recent advancements in generative AI, such as ChatGPT, have dramatically transformed how people access information.
-Despite its powerful capabilities, the benefits it provides may not be equally distributed among individuals---a phenomenon referred to as the \textit{digital divide}.
+Despite its powerful capabilities, the benefits it provides may not be equally distributed among individuals, a phenomenon referred to as the \textit{digital divide}.
 Building upon prior literature, we propose two forms of \textit{digital divide} in the generative AI adoption process: (i) the \textit{learning divide}, capturing individuals' heterogeneous abilities to update their perceived utility of ChatGPT; and (ii) the \textit{utility divide}, representing differences in individuals' actual utility derived from per use of ChatGPT.
-To evaluate these two divides, we develop a Bayesian learning model that incorporates demographic heterogeneities in both the utility and signal functions.
-Leveraging a six-month clickstream dataset, we estimate the model and find significant \textit{learning and utility divides} across various demographic attributes.
-Interestingly, lower-educated and non-white individuals derive higher utility gains from ChatGPT but learn about its utility at a slower rate.
-Furthermore, males, younger individuals, and those with an IT background not only derive higher utility per use from ChatGPT but also learn about its utility more rapidly.
+To evaluate these two divides, we develop a Bayesian learning model that incorporates heterogeneities in both the utility and signal functions.
+Leveraging a large-scale clickstream dataset, we estimate the model and find significant \textit{learning and utility divides} across various social characteristics.
+Interestingly, individuals without any college education, non-white individuals, and those with lower English literacy derive larger utility gains from ChatGPT, yet update their beliefs about its utility at a slower rate.
+Furthermore, males, younger individuals, and those in occupations with greater exposure to generative AI not only obtain higher utility per use from ChatGPT but also learn about its utility more rapidly.
 Besides, we document a phenomenon termed the \textit{belief trap}, wherein users underestimate ChatGPT's utility, opt not to use the tool, and thereby lack new experiences to update their perceptions, leading to continued underutilization.
 Our simulation further demonstrates that the \textit{learning divide} can significantly affect the probability of falling into the \textit{belief trap}, another form of the digital divide in adoption outcomes (i.e., \textit{outcome divide}); however, offering training programs can alleviate the \textit{belief trap} and mitigate the divide.
 Our findings contribute to the literature on the digital divide, AI adoption, and Bayesian learning.
-We also provide practical implications for governments, Non-profit organizations, AI providers, and companies aiming to promote equitable AI adoption.

 }